top of page

 Writer's pictureMaria DiCicco

-A Local's Guide to Disney Springs for Every Type of Traveler in 2024
+A Quirky Guide to Orlando's Disney Springs (Which Type of Visitor Are You?)

 There's no doubt that Disney Springs is making some good profit dollars off of their free-to-park, Disney-adjacent, walking district of joy.
 Once a happy spot for surface parking, splash pad tip toeing and the occasional Sunday movie at the AMC, Downtown Disney and Pleasure Island transformed into a massive retail space in the last decade or so, taking on the new name "Disney Springs".
 From the nostalgic throwbacks to the dining options and mega stores, there's something for every type of traveler at Disney Springs.